The Growing of Trees Is Called Dendrology - Nature's Engineering Marvel

 Leaves transform into sophisticated solar panels where:

 How does a tree grow upward against gravity?
-Through a combination of:
+Through a combination of cell elongation in shoot apical meristems, lignin deposition for structural support, and hydraulic pressure from root water uptake.

 Annual Growth Patterns